 A single serving of the dry mix method would include a teaspoon of turmeric powder combined with pinches of black pepper, fresh grated or dried ginger, and cinnamon according to taste.
 Of course, other spices can be added as well.
 Mix a batch using roughly these proportions, refrigerate for future use, and break it out whenever the mood strikes.
 Let your imagination run wild with variations on this theme until you discover a handful of recipes that are just right for you.

 Golden Paste Method

-The golden paste method involves making turmeric milk from turmeric golden paste.
+The third method involves making turmeric milk from turmeric golden paste.
 Turmeric paste, or golden paste, is a damp mixture of storable turmeric goodness commonly added to curries, sauces, soups and just about any recipe one can imagine.
 Golden paste is essentially the dry mix with the addition of a natural oil.
 See the Turmeric Guru’s article on Turmeric Golden Paste for more details.

 Turmeric Golden Milk Recipe

 Here’s a simple recipe for golden milk.
 You’ll need a teaspoon of turmeric golden paste, 2 cups of any kind of milk, a half cup of water and a tablespoon of honey.
 Heat all ingredients except the honey on a stove while mixing with a spoon until the temperature allows the desired consistency.
 Try not to boil, simmer on low heat for a few minutes, and that’s it.
 Allow to cool and enjoy.

 Add a dab of honey, a drop of vanilla or a pinch of cinnamon to spice things up even more!
 You can drink it hot or cold, so if you don’t like warm milk you can put it in the fridge to cool where it can be stored for the same length of time you would normally store the milk.